TcQPAD/starter-express-es6-rest/README.md

       encoding: 'utf-8',
       uploadDir: path.join(__dirname, 'uploads'), // change with the directory you wish to upload to (on your server)
       multiples: false,                           // will tell formidable to ignore forms with more than one file
-                                                  // if you turn on this option, formidable will create an array of files
       keepExtensions: true                        // the uploaded files will keep their extensions });
     form.once('error', console.log);